syxddd10001/BookManagement/README.md

-# BookshopManagement
+# Bookshop Management
-This is a smple Book Management System that can "download" and save books.
+This is a simple Book Management System that can "download" and save books.
 This is a mock project only to practice my C++ skills.